Counties of Ireland: 19th and 20th centuries

 In 1836, the use of counties as local government units was further developed, with grand-jury powers extended under the Grand Jury (Ireland) Act 1836.
 The traditional county of Tipperary was split into two judicial counties (or ridings) following the establishment of assize courts in 1838.
-Also in that year, local poor law boards, with a mix of magistrates and elected "guardians" took over the health and social welfare functions of the grand juries.
+Also in 1838, local poor law boards, with a mix of magistrates and elected "guardians" took over the health and social welfare functions of the grand juries.

-Sixty years later, a more radical reorganisation of local government took place with the passage of the Local Government (Ireland) Act 1898.
+In 1898, a more radical reorganisation of local government took place with the passage of the Local Government (Ireland) Act 1898.
 This Act established a county council for each of the thirty-three Irish administrative counties.
 Elected county councils took over the powers of the grand juries.
 The boundaries of the traditional counties changed on a number of occasions.
 The 1898 Act changed the boundaries of Counties Galway, Clare, Mayo, Roscommon, Sligo, Waterford, Kilkenny, Meath and Louth, and others.
 County Tipperary was divided into two regions: North Riding and South Riding.
 Areas of the cities of Belfast, Cork, Dublin, Limerick, Derry and Waterford were carved from their surrounding counties to become county boroughs in their own right and given powers equivalent to those of administrative counties.

 Under the Government of Ireland Act 1920, the island was partitioned between Southern Ireland and Northern Ireland.
 For the purposes of the Act, ...
 Northern Ireland shall consist of the parliamentary counties of Antrim, Armagh, Down, Fermanagh, Londonderry and Tyrone, and the parliamentary boroughs of Belfast and Londonderry, and Southern Ireland shall consist of so much of Ireland as is not comprised within the said parliamentary counties and boroughs.

-The county and county borough borders were thus used to determine the line of partition.
+The county and county borough borders were used to determine the line of partition.
 Southern Ireland shortly afterwards became the Irish Free State.
 This partition was entrenched in the Anglo-Irish Treaty, which was ratified in 1922, by which the Irish Free State left the United Kingdom with Northern Ireland making the decision to not separate two days later.

 Historic and traditional counties

 Areas that were shired by 1607 and continued as counties until the local government reforms of 1836, 1898 and 2001 are sometimes referred to as "traditional" or "historic" counties.
 These were distinct from the counties corporate that existed in some of the larger towns and cities, although linked to the county at large for other purposes.
-From 1898 to 2001, areas with county councils were known as administrative counties, while the counties corporate were designated as county boroughs.
+From 1898 to 2001, areas with county councils were known as administrative counties.
+The counties corporate were designated as county boroughs.
 From 2001, local government areas were divided between counties and cities.
 From 2014, they were divided into counties, cities, and cities and counties.